unibuild/unibuild/README.md

 * If your build tool does not support creating setup packages but you want to automate creating them
 * If you are just a techy person, who wants to combine and automate scripts in an easy way

+### Technical information

+* UniBuild uses Java.
+Typically a suitable JDK is bundled in the setup packages but you can use your own JDK (at least JDK 8 is required)
+* UniBuild uses the Spring Framework.
+If you want to develop plugins for UniBuild, you should create Spring components.
+* UniBuild uses Hibernate/JPA2 as database abstraction layer.
+On a server machine, UniBuild supports MySQL, MS-SQL, Oracle and PosgreSQL.
+On a client machine, UniBuild uses an SQLite database by default, but any of the supported database servers can be used.
+* UniBuild supports the following platforms: Windows (server and client), Linux (server and client), OSX (client)